pembasmikuman/terminal-profile/README.md

 ![terminal](./terminal_screenshot.png)

 This is my profile for UNIX (MacOS/Linux) terminals.
-For Ubuntu, I just use the default terminal app.
-For MacOS, I use [iTerm2](https://iterm2.com/).
+For Arch, I just use the gnome-terminal app.

-> In the MacOS case, I have successfully installed this theme once before, but most of the terminal commands
-> will be different.
-You'll just have to open the `.sh` files and figure out how to adapt it to MacOS
-> until I can prepare MacOS commands.

-These commands were last tested on May 2022 on Ubuntu 20.

 # Prerequisites